leaningtech/labs/sites/cheerpx/src/content/docs/13-reference/03-CheerpX.IDBDevice/readFileAsBlob.md

 ## Returns

-`CheerpX.IDBDevice.readFileAsBlob` returns a [Promise] that resolves to a Javascript `Blob` object.
-This object represents the file's data, which can be further manipulated or converted as needed.
+`CheerpX.IDBDevice.readFileAsBlob` returns a [Promise] that resolves to a Javascript `Blob` object containing the file's contents, or `null` if no file exists at the given path.

 ## Example